gregghy/lam/README.md

 # lam
-Some school stuff

-project and exercise from school
+The LAM project + some teacher's exercise series